bkleinen/bkleinen.github.io/classes/ss2020/wtat1/topics/topic-07-crud.md

 layout: default
 ---

-Unit 4 - Building a User Model - is a rather long unit, and you will have two weeks or sprints time to work through it.
+Unit 4 - Building a User Model - is a rather long unit, thus we will take two sprints and weeks to work through it.
 The technical topics are:

 - CRUD - Create, Read, Update, Delete actions on Models in the Rest architectural style
 - Validations